TobyJef/total-war-trumps/README.md

 - Following research into the traditional colours of ancient Japan, this has influenced my choice in using more muted and plain colours used within my styling.
 - The beige colour used throught the page for the main content was used to not clash with my used background image, and to focus the player towards the backstory, rules and game area.
 While allowing the more colourful aspect of the playing cards to stand out.
 - The white colour used for the score area and game outcome message was used to not only allow for clear visibility of the scores and the Victory or Defeat message depending on the outcome of the game.
+But to incluse some cultural referance also.
 The colour white was historically in Japan by the Emporer of Japan in Shinto Rituals.
 While also in Buddhism, the colour white also means death, and white attributes have been used for the ritual samurai suicide called ‘seppuku’.
-This was also eluded to in the backstory element of the game as the ultimate punishment, if the player lost.
+This was lightly eluded to in the backstory element of the game, as mentioned in the wording of the ultimate punishment, if the player lost.
+Important to note that neither myself or this game encourages or endorses the mentioned action.
+It is referred to as an educational and cultural norm that was reflected within that time period.

 [Symbolic Colours in Japan](https://en.japantravel.com/blog/symbolic-colors-in-japan/61005).